“Leadership Matters” – the podcast series for good leadership

 Prof. Dr. Harald Gündel is an expert in occupational mental health research.
 He is Medical Director of the Department of Psychosomatic Medicine and Psychotherapy at the University Clinic Ulm, certified psychiatrist, neurologist, and psychotherapist with a special qualification in pain therapy and psychoanalysis.
 His research focuses mainly on interventions in the workplace setting and in psychotherapy.

-How can leaders and teams help shape a sustainable return to work after a mental health crisis?
 In this episode, we discuss with Ute Schröder, an expert in occupational integration management, the different phases of the reintegration process and related best practices for managers and teams.

 Contrary to popular belief, this process does not start on the first day back to work, but rather while the employee is still on sick leave.
 The active involvement of various stakeholders over a longer time period, including direct supervisors, team members, and occupational health professionals, is therefore required.
 Ute Schröder also reports on her research and transfer projects with the Federal Institute for Occupational Safety and Health in Germany.